 The scientists who sequenced the apple genome made several unexpected findings.
 For one, it had a huge number of genes (approximately 57,000).
 This was more genes than had yet been found in a plant genome and twice as many as in the human genome.
 The apple genome also contained an unusually large number of transposons – short chunks of DNA that can ‘jump around’ within the genome sequence.

 An Asian ancestor for apple

 The apple genome sequence confirmed that the central Asian apple Malus sieversii is the ancestor of the modern apple – not the European apple Malus sylvestris, which has previously been proposed as an ancestor.
-Researchers worked this out by comparing the DNA sequence at many places within the Golden Delicious genome with the same place in the DNA of wild apple.
+Researchers worked this out by comparing the DNA sequence at many places within the Golden Delicious genome with the same place in the DNA of wild apple species.
 They showed that Malus sieversii DNA had the most similarity to Golden Delicious at these sites.

 This finding fits well with our current understanding of how the apple became domesticated.
 It is thought that Silk Route traders and their animals ate wild apples from Kazakhstan, helping them spread east to Europe and west to China.
-Programmes of domestication were then begun in these areas and eventually developed into programmes.
+Programmes of domestication were then begun in these areas and eventually developed into selective breeding programmes.

 For further information read the article The germplasm collection: a library of apples.

 The apple genome sequence and breeding